jcanadilla/jcanadilla.github.io/_projects/neontanks_2.md

 ---
 layout: project
-title: Neon Tanks
+name: Neon Tanks 2
 technologies: [Unity3D, Photon Unity Networking, C#]
-thumbnail: neontanks_thumb.png
-image: neontanks.png
+image: neontanks_home.png
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.